 I use shredded apple, shredded carrot, pumpkin puree, and walnuts in this quick bread.
 These add-ins are completely customizable and you can make substitutions based on what you have or what you’re craving.

-- Pumpkin: I prefer canned pumpkin puree in this bread (I like Libby’s brand), but you can use homemade pumpkin puree if you have it.
+- Pumpkin: Just like when we make pumpkin muffins, I prefer canned pumpkin puree in this bread (I like Libby’s brand), but you can use homemade pumpkin puree if you have it.
 Instead of pumpkin puree, try unsweetened applesauce or even mashed banana.

 - Carrot: Slightly sweet and mega moist shredded carrot pairs wonderfully with these flavors.
 In fact, this tastes like a quick bread version of carrot cake.
 Instead of carrots, however, you can use more shredded apple or even shredded zucchini.